 Deborah Vaughan's documentary video, projected at foot level, shows the vast crowd in Martin Place, site of Sydney's 'Lest We Forget' war memorial, gathered despite rain to witness the newly elected centre left Rudd Government's gesture of reconciliation — the National Apology to Australia’s Indigenous Peoples and in particular the Stolen Generations (February 2008).

-The government’s sorry business, however, began again when it just re-badged the Intervention with Orwellian tiles, the first named “Closing the Gap” and, when the sunset review clause kicked in mid-2012, as a Bill now before the Australian Senate named "Stronger Futures" to extend some of the most controversial elements of the Intervention for the next decade — to any part of the country beginning with Toomelah and Bankstown in NSW.
-The dignity of Aboriginal people and the hope of millions of citizens being trampled underfoot again.
+The government’s sorry business, however, began again when it just re-badged the Intervention with Orwellian titles, the first named 'Closing the Gap' and, when the sunset review clause kicked in mid-2012, as a Bill now before the Australian Senate named 'Stronger Futures' to extend some of the most controversial elements of the Intervention for the next decade — to any part of the country beginning with Toomelah and Bankstown in NSW.
+The dignity of Aboriginal people and the hope of millions of citizens is being trampled underfoot again.

 Frantz Fanon wrote that colonialism and racism are forms of violence embedded in every facet of colonial cultural expression, so subtle and pervasive as to be invisible.
 To make his point he described the cruel disjunction of a black man (himself) watching the film Tarzan (1932) with a black audience in French colonised Martinique, and later watching the same film in a white audience in Paris.